Nosu, Shuixi in China

 The Shuixi Nosu have migrated farther northeast than any other Yi group in southern China.
 Their migrations occurred as they fled Chinese military aggression.

-The Shuixi Nosu have many gods and deities who, they feel, need to be frequently appeased in order to bring peace and prosperity to their communities.
+The Shuixi Nosu have many gods and deities who, they feel, need to be frequently appeased to bring peace and prosperity to their communities.

 Prayer Points